AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/lending-borrowing-incentivization-campaign-on-silo.md

 6. **Review and Submit**

 * Double-check all the information entered for accuracy.
-Once you've finished configuring your campaign, proceed by pressing the "Preview Transaction" button.
+Once you've finished configuring your campaign, proceed by pressing the *Preview Transaction* button.

 <figure><img src="../../.gitbook/assets/silo-preview-transaction.png" alt=""><figcaption></figcaption></figure>